domaframework/doma/docs/kotlin-support.rst

     Remember that you always have options as follows:

-    - Write all codes with Kotlin
+    - Write all code in Kotlin
-    - Write all codes with Java
+    - Write all code in Java
-    - Write codes annotated with Doma's annotations in Java and others in Kotlin
+    - Write code annotated with Doma's annotations in Java and others in Kotlin

     The third option is worth considering, because it can avoid some troubles with the kapt.